zagortenay333/tempestacons/README.md

 * You can provide an icon color.
 If you skip it, the default color will be used.

 * The script doesn't overwrite files.
-Delete the file you want to ovewrite before executing the script.
+Delete the file you want to overwrite before executing the script.

 * If you change the icon color swatch in the `icons.svg` file, update the `DEFULT_COLOR` variable inside the `render-pngs.sh` script, otherwise the script won't be able to change the png color during rendering.